paulwalko/vpicc-constitution/BY-LAWS.md

     1. The fund shall be increased by quarterly appropriations until such time that it becomes self-sustaining.
 The fund shall be allowed to draw upon the club treasury in the form of loans when additional funds become necessary.
     1. The Supplies Committee shall notify the treasurer of all transactions, and shall submit a quarterly report to him.

-# By-law V: Club Files
+# Standard Operating Procedure V: Club Files
 1. Maintenance
     The president shall appoint a person to keep and maintain the files.
 1. Substance
     The club files shall consist of cave maps, trip reports, meeting minutes, and cave related publications.

-# By-law VI: Club Trips
+# Standard Operating Procedure VI: Club Trips
 1. A club trip shall be one that has at least one club member and is properly signed out.
 1. Only club trips can be used by trainees to meet the qualifications for membership.

-# By-law VII: Club Savings
+# Standard Operating Procedure VII: Club Savings
 1. The club shall establish a savings fund to be placed in an interest-drawing savings account.
 1. The savings fund shall be drawn upon only for investments of long-range importance to the club.
 1. The savings fund shall be increased by quarterly appropriations when possible.

-# By-Law VIII: Club Publication
+# Standard Operating Procedure VIII: Club Publication
 1. The Grotto shall publish a periodic journal to advertise Grotto projects, trips, and other activities.
 It shall further contain material of scientific and technical interest to the caving world.
 1. The title of this publication shall be The Tech Troglodyte.
 1. The format and journalistic style shall be set by the editor appointed to the post by the president of the Grotto.